Urmila Matondkar: Sporadic work (2004–present)

 Matondkar made her Marathi film debut with Ajoba in 2014.
 She portrayed Purva Rao, a wildlife activist in search of leopards.
 Daily News and Analysis wrote, "..this one's another jewel in her crown.
 She portrays Purva with a mild aggressive and rebellious streak.
 But all of these are an undercurrent to Purva's actions."
 After a four-year hiatus, Matondkar made a special appearance in a song of the dark comedy Blackmail (2018).

-Off-screen work
+Other work

 In addition to her acting career, Matondkar has participated in several stage shows and televised award ceremonies.